VISIONAI/VMXdocs/docs/index.md

 the location of the `VMX server binary` will be `/Applications/VMX.app/Contents/MacOS/VMXserer.app/Contents/MacOS/`.

+To uninstall in Mac OS X, simply remove the /Applications/VMX.app folder into your Trash.
+VMX stores all of its files within this directory, so be sure to back up your models if you're created any of your own.

 ### Docker notes

 Docker is the easiest way to install VMX, as it bundles *all*